asyncapi/generator/README.md

   --map-base-url <url:folder>    map schema references from baseUrl to local folder --force-write                  force writing of the generated files to given directory even if it is a git repo with unstaged files or not empty dir (defaults to false)
   --watch-template               watches the template directory and the AsyncAPI document, and re-generate the files when changes occur.
 Ignores the output directory.
 This flag should be used only for template development.
-  -h, --help                     display help for command
+  --map-base-url <url:folder>    maps all schema references from base url to local folder -h, --help                     display help for command
 ```